 Power supply to support the Project's anticipated production load, for both the 3,000 t/d and 1,500 t/d scenarios, is proposed to be obtained from the New Brunswick Power Transmission Corp.
 (NB Power) existing transmission system.
 Under the 1,500 t/day scenario, an interconnection is proposed at the Woodstock Terminal site, which will entail local upgrades at the Woodstock Terminal site and the construction of a new 10 km, 138 kV transmission line to the Project substation.
-For the 3,000 t/d scenario, the Project will be serviced from the Woodstock Terminal, similar to the description for the 1,500 t/d scenario; however, reinforcement of the 138 kV system from the Keswick Terminal will be required.
+For the 3,000 t/d scenario; however, reinforcement of the 138 kV system from the Keswick Terminal will be required.
 This is expected to require the construction of a new 50 km, 138 kV transmission line from the Keswick Terminal to the Woodstock Terminal.